-Child Screening & Disability Services Early, high-quality child development services are critical to prevention and identification of physical, cognitive, social, and language delays in young children.
+Child Screening & Disability Services

+Early, high-quality child development services are critical to prevention and identification of physical, cognitive, social, and language delays in young children.

 All children receive developmental and sensory screenings within 45 days of enrollment to determine if they are "on target" or may need additional support from early intervention services.

 Early Head Start programs set aside 10% of their funded enrollment slots for children with special needs and developmental delays.
 Children with diagnosed delays may be referred to Early Head Start, or they may be identified after enrolling and receiving ongoing observation and assessment in the program.

-- 14% of children enrolled in Early Head Start during 2019-2020 had an Individualized Family Support Plan (IFSP) through the Early Steps Early Intervention program due to a diagnosed disability or developmental delay. - FSU Early Head Start partners with community partners, the FSU College of Medicine and Dance Marathon to offer early childhood screening events in Gadsden County.
-Events scheduled for Spring and Summer of 2020 were cancelled due to the COVID-19 pandemic.
-Health & Nutrition Services Health services are a central focus of Early Head Start because a child's health can support or limit their typical developmental path.
+- 11% of children enrolled in Early Head Start during 2020-2021 had an Individualized Family Support Plan (IFSP) through the Early Steps Early Intervention program due to a diagnosed disability or developmental delay. - FSU Early Head Start partners with community partners, the FSU College of Medicine and Dance Marathon to offer early childhood screening events in Gadsden County.
+These events were cancelled in 2020-2021 due to the COVID-19 pandemic. - Local Early Intervention providers offered a combination of telehealth services and modified in -person services during the COVID-19 pandemic.

+Health & Nutrition Services

+Health services are a central focus of Early Head Start because a child's health can support or limit their typical developmental path.
 Early Head Start staff become knowledgeable about the health of enrolled children and help families understand the importance of developing an ongoing relationship with a consistent health care provider.

-The program assisted all families enrolled during the 2019-2020 program year in establishing a "medical home" for all routine health care.
-Dental services are available to all children and pregnant women through the local federally qualified health center, Neighborhood Medical Center and all children turning three receive a dental exam.
+The program assisted all families enrolled during the 2020-2021 program year in establishing a "medical home" for all routine health care.
+Dental services are available to all children and pregnant women through the local federally qualified health center, Neighborhood Medical Center and all children turning three are referred for a dental exam.

-Only 44% of children had an upto-date physical and only 60% were current with immunizations when they enrolled Early Head Start.
-By the end of the program year, 79% of children were up-to-date with their well child physical and 86% had current immunizations.
+Only 42% of children had an upto-date physical and 80% were current with immunizations when they enrolled Early Head Start.

+58% of children were up-to-date with their well child physical and 88% had current immunizations.
 (Some children left the program before this could be completed.)

 Program staff spend time preparing parents for what to expect when they take their child to the doctor or dentist.
 They also focus on developing healthy habits at home, like hand washing and tooth brushing.
+Due to COVID-19, there was an extended period during which Medicaid transportation was unavailable and many families were concerned about taking their children to health care facilities where they might contract COVID-19.

 Home Visitors provide information to families on nutrition about beginning solid foods, appropriate portion sizes for children, and how to read ingredient labels.
 All families are referred to the county's Women, Infants and Children Supplemental Nutrition Program (WIC) for additional assistance on nutrition and breast feeding.
 Healthy food choices are provided at all program events.

-Services to Pregnant Women A healthy pregnancy has a lasting impact on a baby's potential for healthy growth and development.
+Services to Pregnant Women

+A healthy pregnancy has a lasting impact on a baby's potential for healthy growth and development.
 The FSU Early Head Start program strives to enroll women as early during pregnancy as possible, and assist women with navigating the prenatal and post-partum system of care.